ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Attestation Results are the input used by the Relying Party to decide the extent to which it will trust a particular Attester, and allow it to access some data or perform some operation.

-Attestation Results may be a Boolean simply indicating compliance or non-compliance with a Verifier's appraisal policy, or a rich set of Claims about the Attester, against which the Relying Party applies its Appraisal Policy for Attestation Results.
+Attestation Results may carry a boolean value indicating compliance or non-compliance with a Verifier's appraisal policy, or a richer set of Claims about the Attester, against which the Relying Party applies its Appraisal Policy for Attestation Results.

 The quality of the Attestation Results depend upon the ability of the Verifier to evaluate the Attester.
 Different Attesters have a different _Strength of Function_ {{strengthoffunction}}, which results in the Attestation Results being qualitatively different in strength.